huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 #### Chain rule

-We already have updated equation for $$\Delta \xi$$, what remains is how we construct the Jacobian and pseudo Hessian matrix.
+We already have updated equation for $\Delta \xi$, what remains is how we construct the Jacobian and pseudo Hessian matrix.

 $$F(\textbf{x}, \textbf{c}) = -\operatorname{log} (H(\Phi(\textbf{x})) P_f + (1 - H(\Phi(\textbf{x})))P_b)$$